b5i/BetterMenus/README.md

 ## BetterContextMenuInteraction

-`BetterContextMenuInteraction` is a convenience wrapper around `UIContextMenuInteraction` that accepts a `@UIMenuBuilder` body and supports dynamic menu reloading.
+`BetterContextMenuInteraction` is a convenience wrapper around `UIContextMenuInteraction` that accepts a `@BUIMenuBuilder` body and supports dynamic menu reloading.

 It uses a public, nested `Delegate` class (`BetterContextMenuInteraction.Delegate`) to manage the menu presentation.
 While you can provide a `previewProvider` directly in the initializer for most cases, you can also subclass the delegate to gain more advanced control over the `UIContextMenuConfiguration` and other delegate behaviors.